Why Black Men Like Terry Crews Are Brave To Expose Sexual Assault [Opinion]

 “I will say this though, I was inappropriately touched by a Hollywood executive, and I’m not going to tell on nobody,” he said.
 “This happened when I was a young man.
 I’m not going to say, but that’s what it is.
 See, I’m not thirsty, so I ain’t gotta tell my business because I’m not thirsty.”

-Considering the treatment of Black men in America dating back to the slavery era, going public about sexual assault is especially difficult.
+Considering the treatment of black men in America dating back to the slavery era, going public about sexual assault is especially difficult.
 In an effort to intimidate, humiliate, and control Black men, slavemasters would engage in the practice of “buck-breaking.”
 They would brutally whip them, make them strip down, bend them over the trunk of a tree with their bare buttocks exposed, and then sodomize them in front of their wives and children who were forced to watch.

-Fast-forwarding to the present day, Black men are still being emasculated in every aspect of their daily lives.
+Fast-forwarding to the present day, black men are still being emasculated in every aspect of their daily lives.
 They are arrested and incarcerated at higher rates than any other group.
 In recent years, their murders at the hands of police have made headlines as these men were frequently innocent and unarmed.

 And when NFL players joined Colin Kaepernick in protesting these injustices during the national anthem, they were vilified and called a “son of a b*tch” by the leader of the free world.
 Much like Muhammad Ali, Kaepernick has been robbed of his ability to compete and earn a living in the prime of his career.
 He is effectively being “broken” by the NFL.
 The message here?
-The risks and sacrifices are great when a Black man stands up and fights for his freedom.
+The risks and sacrifices are great when a black man stands up and fights for his freedom.

-Even more heinous than the treatment of these adult Black men are the assaults on helpless Black male children.
+Even more heinous than the treatment of these adult black men are the assaults on helpless black male children.
 In 2010, actor Todd Bridges talked about being sexually assaulted by his publicist in his autobiography Killing Willis.
 When he reported the attack to his parents, Bridges’ mother believed him while his father did not.
 For the next two years, Bridges said that his attacker stalked him and there wasn’t a thing that he could do to stop the harassment.
 After years of drug use and self-medication, he finally told his story.

 Hearing Bridges’ story inspired boxing great Sugar Ray Leonard to tell his story in his book The Big Fight.
 Leonard shared how he was assaulted by an Olympic boxing coach and others.
 In 2012, he told a crowd at Penn State that he “beat himself up for years” and turned to drugs and alcohol to keep feelings of shame at bay.
 The Chicago Tribune reported that Leonard saw his abuse as a huge violation of his trust.